patters-match/CIV2macOS/README.md

 The original game would play the in-game music tracks from the CD-ROM drive.
 The UI Additions hack allows music playback from files instead.
 The audio tracks can be extracted from a bin/cue image of the original disk:
 - Use [Homebrew package manager](https://formulae.brew.sh/formula/bchunk) to install bchunk: `brew install bchunk`
 - `bchunk -w ~/Downloads/Sid_Meier_s_Civilization_II_Multiplayer.bin ~/Downloads/Sid_Meier_s_Civilization_II_Multiplayer.cue track`
-- This will result in `track01.iso` the CD-ROM data track, for the files, and WAV files `track02` to `track12` extracted with the specific filenames which UI Additions is expecting.
+- This will result in `track01.iso` the CD-ROM data track, for the files, and CD audio files `track02.wav` to `track12.wav` extracted with the specific filenames which UI Additions is expecting.
 - In Porting Kit, navigate to Games > Installed.
 - Hover over Custom Port named Civilization II, click on the gear wheel, Show in Finder.
 - Right-click, Show package contents.